 “Open the textbook, turn to page 32” who would have thought of this?

-Hearing these in his voice is one of the beautiful things that has ever happened to cricket.
+Hearing these in his voice is one of the beautiful things that has ever happened to the cricket.
 No, Harsha is all about his wittiness alone.
 His cricket knowledge is second to none and his knack to remember numbers is something else.

 He talks about the numbers, he keeps learning things, he talks his mind.
 Most importantly, he makes sure how to indulge in cricket conversations with his co-commentators.
 He questions them about a thing or two in that way.

-His job though looks all fun from the outside, it is the right opposite of it.
+His job though looks all fun from outside, it is the right opposite of it.
 It is all pressure, and Still, he loves doing it, and still, he pulls it off.

 Even if I manage to reach half of what Harsha Bhogle has done for the game, I would feel like I have achieved something in my life.
 Maybe, someday, I will tell him how much I look up to him every day when it comes to writing and sports.